Milk Bread / Shokupan (食パン)

 For the Milk Bread

 2Heat the milk over medium heat until it just simmers.
 Pour into a bowl and let cool to about 110°F. Stir in the yeast and a pinch of sugar, then let sit until foamy, 5–10 minutes.
+Warm (not hot) milk is key, so the yeast activates without being damaged.

 Tip: Skip the sugar and waiting if using instant yeast